 Interestingly, a majority of pedestrian accidents in LA County didn’t occur at intersections: only 2267 crashes occurred at or in the proximity of an intersection, such as a crosswalk – roughly 39% of all pedestrian crashes in the county for 2018.
 While this percentage remained roughly the same in pedestrian injuries, the difference in pedestrian fatalities between intersection and non-intersection collisions was significant: 52 fatalities vs 201 fatalities, respectively.
 This is likely due to general safety precautions at intersections to prevent such serious accidents.
 At non-intersections, there is a greater likelihood of unexpected things happening, such as pedestrians darting out into the sidewalk – which can lead to serious fatal consequences.

 Additionally, a concerning amount of drivers did not stay at the scene to ensure the pedestrians’ safety.
 32% of total pedestrian crashes were hit-and-run incidents, with 88% of those being felony violations.
 In hit-and-run cases, misdemeanor charges typically mean that there is only property damage and no injuries – while felony charges equate to serious injuries and fatalities.

 Although many proponents believe that the Vision Zero initiative set forth in 2015 has largely been ineffective thus far, there may be a large number of circumstances and reasons beyond the initiative that may not have worked in its favor.
-And while studies like this one may paint a grave picture for the safety of pedestrians in LA County, we hope that they can serve to inform those who can institute change to improve the safety of the streets of Los Angeles for motorists, cyclists, and pedestrians alike.
+And while studies like this one may paint a grave picture for the safety of pedestrians in LA County, our Los Angeles personal injury lawyers hope that they can serve to inform those who can institute change to improve the safety of the streets for motorists, cyclists, and pedestrians alike.